San Bruno Mountain: Location

 The southern border of San Francisco runs up the north reaches of the mountain; post-WW2 residential tracts of Southern Hills and Bayshore encircle the mountain-side.
 Construction there inspired Malvina Reynolds song Little Boxes (a 1964 Billboard Hot 100 hit for singer Pete Seeger).
 The Bayshore neighborhood features the 1941 Cow Palace indoor arena, and faces a large bay-landfill.

 At the western end of the mountain, Daly City's "top-of-the-hill" community was founded on John Daly's dairy farm by San Francisco residents fleeing the 1906 quake.
-Brisbane is on an eastern prominence, while the residential portion of the community of South San Francisco spills into the southeastern valleys.
+Brisbane is on an eastern prominence, while the oldest residential portion of the community of South San Francisco spills into the southeastern valleys.
 The large cemeteries in Colma abut nearly two miles of the mountain's south flank; most were developed after the City and County of San Francisco evicted all burial grounds from the county in 1912.

 The Guadalupe Canyon Industrial Park abuts the north side of the south ridge; it is home to warehousing, storage, and transportation facilities, to Brisbane's city-hall, as well as a bakery and indoor sports facilities.
 It also contains a large gravel/crushed-rock quarry which opened in 1895, and which has provided material for SFO runways and US 101.
-Radio towers occupy the highest (1,319 ft) peak, and may be accessed from the San Bruno County Park center, in the "saddle" between the north and south ridges.
+Radio towers occupy the highest (1,319 ft) peak, and may be accessed from the San Bruno County Park center, in the saddle between the north and south ridges.

 A series of historic maps and photos of the area may be viewed at the website of the City of Brisbane.